-Also included is a display for the school division showing EYE-TA participation rates in 2020-21 relative to Kindergarten enrolments.
+Also included is a display for the school division showing Kindergarten enrolments for 2020-21 alongside the EYE-TA participation rates.
 In 2020-21, a notably smaller percentage of Kindergarten-eligible students in school divisions participated in the EYE assessment for learning due to both lower than expected Kindergarten enrolments and difficulties in appropriately assessing the enrolled Kindergarten students who were learning from home in increased numbers.
 These factors should be considered when comparing 2020-21 EYE results with results from previous years.